ferebee/HIP/mobile-emissions-cessation.md

 ## Detailed Explanation

-This HIP proposes the following key actions:
+This HIP will result in the following key actions:

 1. **Cessation of MOBILE Token Emissions**: All new emissions of MOBILE tokens will be halted upon implementation of this HIP.